rakshitkamboj/30-Days-Of-Flutter/README.md

 1. Learnt how to turn Streams into Widget using the StreamBubbles.
 2. Added ListView to the chatscreen.
 3. Customized the UI and added chatBubble to the window.

+# Day21✔
+Successfully completed flash_chat application 😄.<br>
+Learnt a lot of new stuff throughout the process.<br>
+Flutter concepts that I learnt are as follows:<br>
+- How to incorporate Firebase into your Flutter projects.
+- How to use Firebase authentication to register and sign in users.
+- How to create beautiful animations using the Flutter Hero widget.
+- How to create custom aniamtions using Flutter's animation controller.
+- Learn all about mixins and how they differ from superclasses.
+- Learn about Streams and how they work.
+- Learn to use ListViews to build scrolling views.
+- How to use Firebase Cloud Firestore to store and retrieve data on the fly.